Cameron-Meherg/Basic-Port-Scanner/README.md

 # Basic-Port-Scanner
 For IT567

-Use the Scapy library for python
+Uses the Scapy library for python
+Uses argparse to manage command line arguments